andrewstevenson/sqoop-service/README.md

 #TODO

-Mode unit tests and intergration.
+1. More unit tests and integration.
-Convert jdbc to slick for initialiser
+2. Convert jdbc to slick for initialiser
-Switch execution to use akka.
+3. Switch execution to use akka.
 Create a pool based on batch size and push sqoops to it.
 Akka routing maybe.
 Currently the code batches the list of jobs into a List[List[job1, job2, ..., job10], List[job11, job12]].
 For each list in the list I execute the job in parallel using scala parallel collections but I'm still blocked by a long job potentially in the first list.
+4. Add sql server/oracle and teradata support.
+5. Support multiple incremental check cols?
+6. Clean up logging - remove log4j from classpath
+7. Web front end.